 The problem?
 Due to time constraints, we don’t have the luxury of spending large amounts of time delving into a potential client’s business model—especially without knowing whether they’ll eventually become a paid client.

 The truth?
 We’re problem-solvers and fixers right?!
-We want to be let loose and “own the interwebz” in our frenzied pursuit of finding out all about them.
+We want to be let loose and find out all about them.

 The challenge?
 Find out business information fast, without affecting our daily, paid-client activities.